 Nelson testified at least twice to grand juries hearing the case.

-Well, that would be something Mr. Nelson could testify to, and the jury could weigh the testimony, decide whether to accept it or whether he's confused about what list he saw three or four years ago in the midst of a heated election cycle, said uh one of the lawyers, the lawyer for Ellis, man named Powerstein.
+Well, that would be something Mr. Nelson could testify to, and the jury could weigh the testimony, decide whether to accept it or whether he's confused about what list he saw three or four years ago in the midst of a heated election cycle, said one of the lawyers, the lawyer for Ellis, a man named Powerstein.

-If a prosecutor gets a grand jury to indict in a case like this, and there's no list of these candidates, then there is no basis for the indictment.
+If a prosecutor gets a grand jury to indict in a case like this and there's no list of these candidates, then there is no basis for the indictment.

 How do you even get an indictment when there's no list?